brightcove/brightcove-player-sdk-ios-ssai/README.md

 end
 ```

+#### XCFramework example:

 XCFramework will be installed appending the `/XCFramework` subspec in the pod.

-XCFramework example:

 ```bash
 source 'https://github.com/brightcove/BrightcoveSpecs.git'